bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 equation, which we will presently derive and discuss.

 The first thing to understand is the "no arbitrage" condition.
-In the case of a financial derivative (e.g. call or put option) and an underlying stock, the price of the derivative should never allow one to make a portfolio of the two such that you are guaranteed to make money i.e., arbitrage.
-Note: in this theoretical portfolio you can be "long", or buying and owning the financial security, or "short", owing the financial security, but not owning it.
+In the case of a financial derivative (e.g. call or put option) and the underlying stock, the price of the derivative should never allow one to make a portfolio of the two such that you are guaranteed to make money i.e., arbitrage.
+In this theoretical portfolio you can be "long", or buying and *owning* the financial security, or "short", *owing* the financial security, but not owning it (implemented by borrowing the security).
 A theoretical "short" is essentially the opposite of buying and owning the asset where you benefit if the asset goes down.

 To build this no arbitrage or "riskless" portfolio, we will want to go long/short the underlying stock and go short/long the derivative in exact proportion to the